elopio/docs/source/includes/_transactionAPI.md

 ### augur.api.Trade.publicSellWithLimit(p)

 Works like `augur.api.Trade.publicSell`, but uses the parameter `_loopLimit` to determine how many [Fill Order](#fill-order) operations to perform.
 The function `augur.api.Trade.publicSell` will do as many Fill Order operations as the amount of gas passed to it will permit, based on a hard-coded value for how much gas is needed to Fill an Order.
-If the gas price drops significantly from where it is at Augur's launch, the Trade contract would require far more gas than is actually needed.
+If the gas cost drops significantly from where it is at Augur's launch, the Trade contract would require far more gas than is actually needed.
 Therefore, in such a scenario, `augur.api.Trade.publicSellWithLimit` could be used instead.

 #### **Parameters:**